jaehyukchoi/MATH5030-Group09/README.md

 # Bias-Corrected Turnbull-Wakeman Approximation for Arithmetic Asian Options

 This project studies the pricing of arithmetic Asian options under the Black-Scholes geometric Brownian motion framework.
-Since arithmetic Asian options do not admit a simple closed-form solution, the project compares Monte Carlo methods, analytical approximations, and a data-driven residual correction approach.
+Since arithmetic Asian options do not admit a simple closed-form solution, the project compares Monte Carlo methods, analytical approximations, stochastic-volatility extensions, and data-driven residual correction approaches.

-The main goal is to build a pricing framework that keeps the speed of analytical approximations while improving their accuracy relative to a high-precision Monte Carlo benchmark.
+The main goal is to build a pricing framework that keeps the speed of analytical approximations while improving their accuracy relative to high-precision Monte Carlo benchmarks.

 ---